Om-Doiphode/Image_Pipeline/README.md

 Gaussian Filter            |  Median Filter :-------------------------:|:-------------------------:
 <image src="assests/gaussianblur.png" alt = "GaussianBlur" width = 350>  | <image src="assests/median.png" alt = "Median" width = 350>

+## Future Works
+We enjoyed working on this project, got to know more about image representation.
+We will try to
+1) Implement the library functions of OpenCV
+2) Extend the functionality to dynamic images.

 ## Contributors
 * [Om Doiphode](https://github.com/HAWKEYE-HS)